Executive at top Monte Paschi shareholder quits on stake sale plan

 Monte dei Paschi Chief Executive Fabrizio Viola said on Thursday the first window for the bank to launch the capital increase would be January 2014.
 The Tuscan lender, the world’s oldest, received a 4.1 billion euro state bailout earlier this year to plug a capital shortfall.

-He is the second senior executive to resign after director general Claudio Pieri left on October 29.

-Reporting by Stefano Bernabei; writing by Silvia Aloisi; editing by Jane Baird
+He is the second senior executive to resign after director general Claudio Pieri left on Oct.
+29. (Reporting by Stefano Bernabei; writing by Silvia Aloisi; editing by Jane Baird)